-- Council's cash flow expectations - Optimal target allocation of investment types, credit rating exposure, and term to maturity exposure - Appropriateness of overall investment types for Council's portfolio - Determine the investment portfolio level for the forthcoming year - Council will seek independent investment advice where necessary when preparing an investment policy - Manufacturers and distributors of investment products are excluded from acting as investment advisors to Council - The Investment Strategy will fully comply with legislative requirements and Council's investment policy.
+- Council's cash flow expectations for a specified period i.e. one year - Optimal target allocation of investment types, credit rating exposure, and term to maturity exposure - Appropriateness of overall investment types for Council's portfolio - Determine the investment portfolio level for the forthcoming year - Council will seek independent investment advice where necessary when preparing an investment policy.
+Advisors must have no actual or potential conflict of interest in relation to investment products being recommended. - Advisors are required to provide written confirmation that they do not have any actual or potential conflicts of interest in relation to investment they recommending or reviewing.
+Manufacturers and distributors of investment products are excluded from acting as investment advisors to Council. - The Investment Strategy will fully comply with legislative requirements and Council's investment policy.

-9) Approved Investments
+12) Approved Investments

-- Commonwealth/State/Territory Government security eg bonds - Interest bearing deposits issued by an authorised deposit taking institution (ADI) - Debentures issued by NSW Local Government - Land mortgages (<60% of land value) - Deposits with Local Government Investment Services Pty Limited - Deposits with NSW Treasury &/or Investments in TCorp's Hour Glass Facility - Investments grandfathered under the previous Ministerial Investment Order
+- Commonwealth/State/Territory Government security ege.g. bonds - Interest bearing deposits issued by an authorised deposit taking institution (ADI) - Debentures issued by NSW Local Government - Deposits with NSW Treasury &/or Investments in TCorp'sCorp.'s Hour Glass Facility - Investments grandfathered under the previous Ministerial Investment Order - All investments must be denominated in Australian dollars.

-10) Prohibited Investments
+13) Prohibited Investments

-- Derivative based instruments - Principal only investments or securities that provide potentially nil or negative cash flow; - Stand alone securities issued that have underlying futures, options, forwards contracts and swaps of any kind - The use of leveraging (borrowing) for investment - Subordinated debt instruments
+- Derivative based instruments - Principal only investments or securities that provide potentially nil or negative cash flow; - Stand alone securities issued that have underlying futures, options, forwards contracts and swaps of any kind - The use of leveraging (borrowing) for investment - Subordinated debt instruments - Any investment that does not comply with the General Products Check List (Schedule 6)